U.S. Route 6 in Massachusetts

 U.S. Route 6 (US 6) in Massachusetts is a 117.952 mi portion of the cross-country route connecting Providence, Rhode Island, to Fall River, New Bedford, and Cape Cod.
 In the Fall River and New Bedford areas, US 6 parallels Interstate 195 (I-195).
 On Cape Cod, US 6 is a highway interconnecting the towns of the area.
-The expressway section in this area is also known as the Mid-Cape Highway.
+The freeway section in this area is also known as the Mid-Cape Highway.
 The highway is also alternatively signed as the "Grand Army of the Republic Highway".

-The section of the Mid Cape Highway between exit 78 and the Orleans rotary is known to locals as "Suicide Alley" due to the number of fatal accidents that happen on this stretch of super-two highway with only a berm separating the lanes of traffic.
+The section of the Mid-Cape Highway between exit 78 and the Orleans rotary is known to locals as "Suicide Alley" due to the number of fatal accidents that happen on this stretch of two-lane divided freeway with only a berm separating the lanes of traffic.